mjrgh/pico-sdk-2.2.0/Snapshot-Creation-Notes.md

   - 2.2.0 picotool

 The 1.5.1 SDK sets up a bunch of build tools that are needed.
-As always with open-source projects, you need a steaming pile of Linux-world build tools with specific version numbers, so it's a nightmare to cobble it all together by hand.
+As always with open-source projects, building requires a steaming pile of Linux-world build tools and libraries with specific version numbers, so it's a nightmare to cobble together all of the dependencies by hand.
 These are third-party tools like git, ninja, python, and cmake that aren't part of a basic Windows setup, and which tend to have incompatible changes often enough that Linux build procedures always insist on *specific* versions being installed.
-It's never enough to have python, you have to have python 3.6.7.12 exactly, or nothing works.
-And all of these are distributed in source-code form, so you can't just download a SETUP program for most of them; you have to download the source and then build it yourself, which is often difficult on Windows because the build processes depend on a bunch of Linux-specific tools.
-It becomes a bottomless cascade of tracking down dependencies for the dependencies.
+It's never enough to have python; you have to have python 3.6.7.12 exactly for one component, and python 2.4.5.2 for another, and python 2.4.5.3 for yet another, or nothing works.
+And all of those are *also* distributed in source-code form, so you can't just download a SETUP program for most of them; you have to download the source for the tool or library and then build it yourself, so it becomes a bottomless cascade of tracking down dependencies for the dependencies.
 The magic of the automated 1.5.1 installer was that it included all of the required third-party tools at their required version levels, all pre-built and pre-packaged, so we didn't have to go through the arduous procedure of finding and installing all of the *additional* build tools needed to *build the build tools*.
 Fortunately, the newer SDK seems happy to work smoothly with most of the same build tool versions as the older